 When sending us your lists please:

-Please send us any lists required for Autumn term 2019/20 by 3rd of June to allow time for orders to be placed and digitisations processed.
+Please send us any lists required for Spring term 2020 by 19th of November to allow time for orders to be placed and digitisations processed.

 If you would prefer to create or update your list yourself, please contact firstname.lastname@example.org so we can set you up with staff access to the system.
 On the left hand bar of this page you will find a series of tutorials to demonstrate how to use the system.